 The embryo transfer itself is a relatively quick and painless procedure in which the IVF doctor uses a small catheter to insert the embryo(s) into your uterus.
 Anesthesia is often not necessary, but a mild sedative may be used.
 An ultrasound may be used to help guide the physician as he/she transfers the embryo(s).
 Once the embryologist has ensured that the embryo(s) have been safely inserted, you’ll remain in the room or a recovery room for 30-60 minutes before you are allowed to leave.
 Each doctor varies in their protocol, but most require anywhere from 1-5 days of bed rest which would begin as soon as you get home from the procedure or if you are not local, as soon as you get back to your hotel following the transfer.

 Yes!
 As soon as the surrogacy admissions process is complete, you will be made available/searchable for future parents to see on our secure database.
 As soon as there are parents interested in your profile, your surrogacy coordinator will send you their brief biographies and schedule a meeting.
 This may be at the office or via Skype.
 After the Skype meeting you will both have time to determine if you’d like to move forward together.
-If you both want to proceed, you will be “matched” with those future parents.
-If not, the agency will continue to work at matching you with other parents.
-Extraordinary Conceptions actively tries to match parents and surrogates who share the same general values and interests.
+If you both want to proceed, then your unique surrogacy journey will take the next step.
+If not, the agency will continue to work at helping you get discovered by other parents.
+Extraordinary Conceptions actively tries to help parents find surrogates who share the same general values and interests.

-Once you are matched with parents, you’ll see their IVF physician for your medical screening as well as a Licensed Marriage & Family Therapist for your psychological evaluation.
+Once you are discovered by future parents and you have decided to work together, you’ll see their IVF physician for your medical screening as well as a Licensed Marriage & Family Therapist for your psychological evaluation.
 After all screenings have been completed and you’ve been “cleared,” the contract will be drafted and reviewed by all parties.
 After legal contracts are completed, then the IVF physician can proceed with your medications for your transfer.
 You cannot start your medications until you have received legal clearance.

 The intended parents pay for travel and accommodations for the surrogate and a companion (if required) only.
 Children are not allowed at the IVF clinics, but we do provide financial assistance for child care.
 You will go by yourself to the medical screening appointment, but will need a companion for the transfer.
 Companions do not necessarily need to be from your local area.
 Most doctors require a “baby free/child free” bed rest period after the transfer, but this is unique to each surrogate and can be discussed further with your coordinator.
 In some (rare) cases, children may travel with you but at your expense and with doctor and agency approval.

 As much as you both want.
-We will try to match you with intended parents that come close to your needs.
+We encourage surrogates to work with parents who have similar interests as themselves.
 After legal has been completed, intended parents and surrogates can arrange to meet at their own discretion.

 Yes.
 Depending on the IVF physician’s protocol, you may be required to take oral medications, vaginal suppositories and intramuscular injections.
 The clinic will provide detailed instructions on how and when to take your medications.
 Medications are required to prepare your body for the transfer and surrogate pregnancy.